sig-gis/kaza-lcms/README.md

 ### * In the third dialog box, we must specify the no data value.
 It must be a number that is not being used in the 'LANDCOVER' typology.
 For example, if your LANDCOVER values are 1-8, a no data value 0 is appropriate.
 ### * In the fourth dialog box, we provide the full GEE asset path to our testing samples `ee.FeatureCollection`.
 In our workflow, this is generated in the 03RFprimitives.py by separating the input reference data into '_trainingPts' and '_testingPts'.
 You want to select the '_testingPts' `ee.FeatureCollection`
 ### * Click Load Data, then another button 'Apply stratified estimator' will appear.
 Click that as well.
-### * Points that were classified inaccurately are added to the map, and Accuracy and Area metrics are printed to the Console.
+### * Testing points that were misclassified in our land cover image are added to the map, and Accuracy and Area metrics are printed to the Console.

 ![mapview](imgs/stratifiedEstimationFillOutDialog.PNG)

 ![consoleview](imgs/stratifiedEstimationConsole.PNG)

-You can save or take a screenshot of the printed Accuracy and Area metrics.
+### * You can save or take a screenshot of the printed Accuracy and Area metrics.
 You can also retrieve the confusion/error matrices themselves as total counts or proportions by clicking the 'Show matrices' button in the UI.

 ![showmatrices](imgs/stratifiedEstimationErrorMatrices.PNG)